Jeiwan/uniswapv3-book/content/docs/milestone_5/swap-fees.md

 ```

 If it's not inside of the current price range, its fee trackers will be 0 and they'll be update when the tick is crossed
-next time.
+next time (see the `cross` function we updated above).

 ### Updating Position Fees and Token Amounts

 Next step is to calculate the fees and tokens accumulated by a position.
 Since a position is a range between two ticks,
-we'll calculated these values using the fee trackers we added to ticks on the previous step.
+we'll calculate these values using the fee trackers we added to ticks on the previous step.
 The next function might
-look messy, but it's implements the exact price range fee formulas we saw earlier:
+look messy, but it implements the exact price range fee formulas we saw earlier:
 ```solidity
 // src/lib/Tick.sol
 function getFeeGrowthInside(